investingsnippets/investingsnippets.github.io/content/posts/higher-moments-of-a-distribution.md

 \int_{x=-\infty}^{x=\infty} f(x)dx = 1 \qquad (2)
 $$

-> Probability Distributions are normalized quantities, that they always sum to one.
+> Probability Distributions are normalized quantities, that always sum to one.
 Think of that as the probability that at least one of the events in a sample space will occur.
 Isn't that 100%?

 ## 1st Moment - Mean